-What is Overtime?
-Who is eligible to receive this benefit and how is it calculated?
-How do I know if my employee is eligible to receive overtime compensation?
-Many employers have questions regarding this component of the Fair Labor Standards Act, also known as the FLSA and the requirements of what is necessary to stay in compliance when operating a business and properly compensating their employees.
+What is overtime?
+Who is eligible to receive it, and how is it calculated?
+How do I know if my employees are eligible to receive overtime compensation?
+Many employers have questions regarding this component of the Fair Labor Standards Act (FLSA) and how to remain compliant when operating a business and properly compensating employees.

 Overtime Explained and Who is Eligible